Burrouwill/BoatsBoatsBoats/README.md

 Password: 123

-Please not if you would like to test the reset password and Google Oauth you will need to use your own gmail
+Please note if you would like to test the reset password and Google Oauth you will need to use your own gmail

 ## Running